c-blake/procs/README.md

 reverse said sort order if you like..)
 ![p-d1](https://raw.githubusercontent.com/c-blake/procs/master/screenshots/p-d1.png)

-For system-wide statistics you can use `procs scrollsy` (with default format in configs/cb0/config:[scrollsy]:
+For system-wide statistics you can use `procs scrollsy` or run via an `ln -s procs sc|scroll`.
+With default format in configs/cb0/config:[scrollsy], it makes output like this:
 ![scrollsy](https://raw.githubusercontent.com/c-blake/procs/master/screenshots/scrollsy.png)

 `top` is really just a combination of these two with (usually) less history retained/accessible via terminal scrollback.
 With two terminal windows you can get the same data in a perhaps more open/re-analyzable format.